upperlinecode/flask-and-MongoDB/readme.md

 ## Initial Setup

-> Although you may be tempted to dive into a mini-lesson about "What is a database?" because it's tempting to want to share every bit of background knowledge with students, our experience has taught us that students need to see **that** the app can work before they become interested in the nuances of **why** it works exactly as it does.
+> Although you may be tempted to dive into a mini-lesson about "What is a database?
+What makes a good database?" because it's tempting to want to share every bit of background knowledge with students, our experience has taught us that students need to see **that** the app can work before they become interested in the nuances of **why** it works exactly as it does.
 So don't feel like you ought to spend much time on this concept your first time through.
 >
 > We've also picked out a few other times in these lessons where you may be tempted to dive deep into a topic, but it may be better to reserve that enthusiasm.